 I’ve thought more about this puzzling piece of “advice” than any other.
 In the ninth chapter of Luke (and the sixth of Mark), Jesus goes out to a deserted place.
 When the people follow Him, but turn out to be hungry, the Apostles ask for Jesus to send the crowds away.
 Jesus says instead, “You give them something to eat” (cf. Lk 9:13 and Mk 6:37).
 Of course, they have no money to be able to pay for the food that it would take to feed the multitudes.
 Nevertheless, Jesus tells them to sit the people down and feed them.
 In the end, it is Jesus who performs the miracle, who blesses the food, and gives it to those gathered.
-Jesus asks the disciples to give the people something to eat, though, of course, there was no way for them accomplish this task on their own.
+Jesus asks the disciples to give the people something to eat, though, of course, there was no way for them to accomplish this task on their own.

 I’m not sure, but I think that this may have been what my professor was telling me.
 My teaching will never be my own work.
 Jesus will speak to the heart and enlighten the mind.
 Jesus will perform the miracle of education.
 Though, like all miracles, this one comes through simple, humble, and sinful vessels.
 I still have to show up.
 I still need to wake up before dawn each day, still need to grade papers on the weekends and go to basketball games on the weeknights.
 Jesus says to the teacher, “You give them something to eat.”
 “You give them an education.”
 Then he provides all that the teacher needs to accomplish that mission.

 The first question to ask may be: what is the purpose of education?
 In this context, I’m thinking particularly of Catholic education.
 The ultimate answer must be salvation.
 It is difficult, though, to see a direct, replicable line from education to salvation.
 The proximate, more directly attainable goal, however, is to build character.
-As teachers we can help our students to be good.
+As teachers, we can help our students to be good.
 We can teach thoughtfulness, discipline, respectfulness, and hard work.
-Much lower down on the totem pole of goals is worldly success.
+Much lower on the totem pole of goals is worldly success.
 I wouldn’t be any more proud if my former student is busted for corporate embezzlement than if he gets nabbed for purse snatching.

 One cannot feed others with that which he or she does not have to give.

 In order to accomplish this mission, though, there is a prerequisite for the teacher.
 Remember that Christ is asking his Apostles, not the crowd, to change.
 We cannot pretend that the formation of a good teacher is limited to his or her classroom.
 Simply being an effective conveyor of information is not nearly enough.
-The educator him or herself must be formed.
+The educator must be formed.
 To be a good teacher, the teacher must be good.
 In Richard Tierney, SJ’s work, Teacher and Teaching, he says that the teacher “must himself be a man of character.
 He must tower over his pupils in soul power.
 The frog can scarcely teach the young mocking-bird to sing” (7–8).
 Put another way, one cannot feed others with that which he or she does not have to give.
 Continual personal formation and conversion are essential to the teacher’s ability to form young people.

 I do not want to minimize the importance of the intellectual and practical skills that are necessary to be a teacher.
 Knowledge of classroom management, mastery of content, and adept delivery, in short, sound pedagogy, is critically important.
 While essential and necessary, for Catholic education, they are fundamentally secondary.
 Catholic education has a larger goal that is only served by educators who are able to help their students to be good.

 Christian education is never simply a transfer of facts or skills—the Pythagorean theorem or how to diagram a sentence.
 Education, at its most fundamental level, teaches the truth.
 By doing this, it teaches Christ, who is the Truth.
 Wherever there is truth to be found, we find Christ.
 In mathematics, the sciences, social studies, or language arts, Christ, who is Truth and Wisdom, is there.
-Christ is present in each classroom, because teaching the truth means teaching Christ.
+Christ is present in each classroom because teaching the truth means teaching Christ.
 And in teaching this truth, we feed our multitudes.